Keerthana2225/canteen_app/README.md

 ## 3. API Documentation Section

-The backend APIs handle data securely.
-Below are the key endpoints and how to test them using **Postman**.
+An **API (Application Programming Interface)** is simply a bridge that allows the mobile app and web dashboard to talk to the database.
+Below are the key endpoints and how to test them using **Postman** (a popular tool for testing APIs).

 ### Core Endpoints:
 *   **`POST /feedback`** → Submit new feedback.